Diffusion in quantum state preparation: From passive cooling to system-bath engineering: System and Dissipative Protocols

 \subsection{Thermal Dissipation}

 When describing open quantum system dynamics caused by thermally coupling the system to a Markovian bath, several different approaches exist that bring the Redfield equation, i.e., the quantum master equation involving only the Born-Markov approximation, into \gls{gksl} form~\cite{Shiraishi2024}.
 Their fundamental differences lie in the specific approximations used to ensure complete positivity when deriving the Lindblad operators $L_\mu$ from an interaction Hamiltonian of the form $H_\text{int}=\sum_\mu X_\mu\otimes B_\mu$ with $X_\mu$ ($B_\mu$) an operator on the system (bath).
-To provide a broad comparison, we implement both the Davies- and the \gls{ule}~\cite{Davies1974,Nathan2020}.
+To provide a broad comparison, we implement both the Davies equation and the \gls{ule}~\cite{Davies1974,Nathan2020}.
 The latter generates one jump operator per cooling channel, whereas the former generates a finer decomposition by additionally assigning separate operators to each individual internal energy transition of the system.

 \paragraph*{Modelling the bath.} In order to obtain the Lindblad operators, we need to make assumptions about the physics involved in the interaction with the bath.
 To this end, we assume that in the weak-coupling limit we are concerned with, the baths are sufficiently local such that each site is effectively coupled to its own bath as illustrated in \cref{fig:cooling-protocols}.
-Although the exact choice of dissipators to model the weak thermal coupling changes the quantitative behavior of the theory, the results are qualitatively unchanged, as long as the system-bath interaction is (i) sufficiently local, (ii) the bath relaxes much faster than the system but (iii) interactions happens on similar energy scales as the system itself has.
-A system realizing thermal dissipation may be envisioned as a trapped ion setup, in which interaction may only happen with nearest neighbors.
-The ions may shortly escape the trap, loosing some energy to the surroundings, and then return at a closeby position.
-For concreteness, we choose to model this behavior with the following allowed nearest-neighbor site\hyp{}switching operators
+Although the exact choice of dissipators to model the weak thermal coupling changes the quantitative behavior of the theory, the results are qualitatively unchanged, as long as the system-bath interaction is (i) sufficiently local, (ii) the bath relaxes much faster than the system but (iii) interactions happen on similar energy scales as the system itself has.

+A platform capable of cooling toward the desired state requires a system-bath interaction that preserves the total particle number and enables both local particle number equilibration and global thermalization.
+Physically, this may be implemented by coupling to ancillary thermal degrees of freedom such as a phononic bath or auxiliary sites.
+For concreteness, we model the effective behavior of such couplings with the following allowed nearest-neighbor site\hyp{}switching operators:

 where $X^\rightarrow$ ($X^\leftarrow$) mediates hopping to the right (left) along the wires and $X^\updownarrows$ swaps particles in one unit cell; in total, there are $6L$ such operators.
 As the baths themselves are assumed to be separate, all off-diagonal correlation functions effectively vanish~\footnote{In the case of the Davies equation, this will render the power spectrum diagonal as $\gamma_{\mu\nu}(\omega) \propto \delta_{\mu\nu}$.
 For the \gls{ule}, we then assume a diagonal spectral density function $J_{\mu\nu}\propto \delta_{\mu\nu}$.}.